FAFSA and ORSAA

 Use this chart to determine which of your parents should report their financial information on your FAFSA:

-Select a video (English or Spanish) to walk you step-by-step through the FAFSA process.
+Watch the video to walk you step-by-step through the FAFSA process.

 ORSAA FILERS:

-Select a video (English or Spanish) to walk you step-by-step through the ORSAA process.
+Watch the video to walk you step-by-step through the ORSAA process.

 Translate »